riboflavin/website-1/docs/realm/config/apis.md

 ---

 - output
-- string
-- Output file path.
+- Output file path
-  When running `bundle` without specifying an API, the bundled API description is saved to this location.
+- When running `bundle` without specifying an API, the bundled API description is saved to this location.
-  Example: `docs/api.yaml`.

 {% /table %}